crissNb/Dynamic-Island-Sketchybar/README.md

 NOTE: There appears to be a bug that dynamic island helper program does not run the first time it is installed (after restarting sketchybar).
 If this is the case, simply restart the program.

+If you'd like to have the `dynamic-island-sketchybar` run automatically, then consider putting the command in `sketchybarrc`.

 ##

 ### For existing SketchyBar users